truher/all25/lib/src/main/java/org/team100/lib/profile/README.md

 # lib.profile

-This package supports "profiled" motion.
+This package supports "profiled" motion, which means movement from a specified starting state to an ending state, as fast as possible, within some constraints on velocity and acceleration.

-There are two types, "timed" and "incremental."
+There are several subpackages:

-A `TimedProfile` is like a trajectory: you precalculate the schedule and then sample it.
+* `timed` profiles are like a trajectories: you precalculate the schedule and then sample it.
+The main interface is `TimedProfile`.

-An `IncrementalProfile` has no state: you give it the current setpoint, and it produces the next one.
-There are also a few methods related to coordinating multiple profiles so that they arrive at their goals at the same time, e.g. for controlling multiple-DOF mechanisms, or the drivetrain.
+* `incremental` profiles have no state: you give one the current setpoint, and it produces the next one.
+The main interface is `IncrementalProfile`.

-There is also `HolonomicProfile` which simply wraps (any) set of three `IncrementalProfile`s and coordinates them.
+* `se2` provides multi-dimensional profiled motion in the SE(2) manifold (x, y, theta), useful for navigation or planar motion.
+The main interface is `ProfileSE2`.

+* `roadrunner` is a direct translation of the RoadRunner Kotlin classes, which are used in the `timed` package.